|

 According to Motown

-in Chicago’s saloon poetry heyday, when bared souls
+debut was birthed in Chicago's saloon poetry heyday,

-first took the stage and the whispered word was “slam.”
+when bared souls first took the stage and the whispered

 This book will arrive signed by